CelliesProjects/ESP32_VS1053_Stream/README.md

 `size_t position()`

-Will always return `0` if the stream is a radio stream.
+Will return `0` if the stream is a radio stream.

 ### Get the current stream url
 `char* lastUrl()`